 Although recreational cannabis is not legal in Michigan, residents still don’t have a legal way to access it.
 But with a qualifying health condition can take advantage of medical marijuana.
-In fact, the state was an early adopter of medical marijuana laws in 2008, and according to Lansing State Journal, there are over 200,000 registered medical marijuana patients in Michigan.
+In fact, the state was an early adopter of medical marijuana laws in 2008, and according to Lansing State Journal, there are over 200,000 registered medical marijuana cardholders in Michigan.
 Whether you’re new to Michigan or just want to see if medical marijuana improves your health problems, the process for getting a medical marijuana card is pretty straightforward.
 All you have to do is download a form off the Internet, meet with a doctor, and get approved by the state.
 Then, you can take advantage of the many medical marijuana dispensaries in Michigan.

 Step 1 – Download the Application

 Compared to other countries and states, Michigan officials actually made it pretty easy for qualifying consumers to receive medical marijuana.
 The first step is just to download the application to enroll in the Michigan Medical Marihuana Program.
 As explained in the application, you have to be at least 18 years old and a resident of Michigan to apply.
 If you are applying for a medical marijuana card on behalf of a minor, download and follow the instructions listed on the Michigan Medical Marihuana for Minors Program form instead.
 And for both forms, make sure you are downloading the official form from Michigan.gov.

 According to Michigan medical marijuana laws, you can apply for someone else as their caregiver.
 This might be handy if you have an elderly person in your life with conditions that medical marijuana can assist with.

 Once you have your form in hand, you will need to schedule and appointment with a doctor.
 There are some guidelines for selecting the right doctor:

 - The doctor must be a current licensed/practicing doctor